• Skip to primary navigation

 front view of a cake being frosted with homemade chocolate frosting

-If you are trying to store leftover chocolate frosting to be used later in the week, store it in an airtight container in the refrigerator for up to one week.
-When you are ready to use it, remove it from the refrigerator and let it come to room temperature before spreading or piping.
+2. Refrigerate.
+Store in an airtight container in the refrigerator for up to one week.
+To use: remove from the refrigerator and let the frosting come to room temperature before spreading or piping.

 overhead photo of a bowl of chocolate buttercream frosting